 Telescopic Materials Handler (Telehandler) Operations is aimed at providing the necessary skills and knowledge to operate a telescopic materials handler (telehandler) safely and efficiently.
 The course is a mixture of in class theory, practical demonstration and assessment covering all aspect of operation including legislation; hazards and risk control; planning; pre-use inspections; load charts; load characteristics; attachments; safe operation; transport; reporting procedures; shut down and post operation checks.

 Any person who holds their Telescopic Materials Handler Ticket, can operate any telescopic material handler with all attachments (Mast, fork, jib etc).
-If moving loads exceeding 3 tonnes, operator must also hold their Non – Slewing (CN) Crane High Risk Work Licence.
+If moving loads capacity over 3 tonnes, operator must also hold their Non – Slewing (CN) Crane High Risk Work Licence.
 The Forklift High Risk Work Licence does not cover any operation of a Telehandler machine.

 The Australian Skills Quality Authority (ASQA) has developed a fact sheet to allow you to be fully informed about your decision to enrol in a course of study.
 We recommend reading this information prior to enrolling.